Friday 19 October 2018

 The Journey From Wartburg to DKW

-I made the decision to plunge further into the world of two-strokes and upgrade from the Wartburg to the DKW.
-So began a "never ending story"......
+"I made the decision to plunge further into the world of two-strokes and upgrade from the Wartburg to the DKW, and so began a "never ending story"......

 Most of this information is not to be found in any book for normal classic car buyers.
-You are dependent on the help of other people and therefore I have to express my special thanks to the many very helpful "automotive researchers" without whom such research would not have been possible!
+You are dependent on the help of other people and therefore I have to express my special thanks to the many very helpful 'automotive researchers' without whom such research would not have been possible!

-Back to F8 - The next step was to prepare for the TÜV inspection.
-What does a classic car hobbyist do to be as flexible as possible and have access to lots of original spare parts?
-He gets a car transport trailer and buys a second vehicle as a parts donor of course!
+Back to the F8 - The next step was to prepare for the TÜV inspection.
+What does a classic car hobbyist do to be as prepared as possible and have access to lots of original spare parts?
+Well, he gets a car transport trailer and buys a second vehicle as a parts donor of course!
 The suitability of everyday use of a classic car relies upon having effective brakes, functioning electrics and lighting, and working indicators.
 Since the rear lights only have a yellow and a red window, but the red one is already occupied by the rear light, the F 8 friend has no choice but to opt for a so-called single-circuit system.
 The yellow light functions both as direction indicator and brake light.
 This in turn is controlled by an extra relay.
 Since the Bosch company apparently still has a supply of new old stock, I was able to acquire such a 6-volt relay.
 IFA brake pads are easy to get and installation was really just a lot of screwing and patience.
 I had enough original spare parts and fortunately the standard for screws and bearings has not changed.

 Provided the above starter system works, you then hear the tinny two-stroke sound of a 690 ccm, two-cylinder DKW engine.
-It is lubricated with a commercially available two-stroke mixture, i.e. with super lead-free and 2T oil in a ratio of 1:25.
+It is lubricated with a commercially available two-stroke mixture, i.e., with super lead-free and 2T oil in a ratio of 1:25.
 By the way, the Dynastart system has to perform the function of alternator and starter at the same time, so it has to work both as a generator and as an electromagnet.

 To the delight of the previous owner, TÜV Rheinland has registered the vehicle as a DKW again, just one with an IFA body.
 It's not that bad, because even the examiner couldn't distinguish the subtleties.

 Infected with the F 8 fever, in mid-1997 I acquired the four-seater IFA F 8 luxury convertible, which was also presented at the 1954 Leipzig Trade Fair.
-This so-called Glaser convertible with the large EMW fenders and headlights has a first-class substance, is partly dismantled, but is said to be complete! ! ! ! ! ! ! ! !
+This so-called Glaser convertible with the large EMW fenders and headlights has a first-class substance, is partly dismantled, but is said to be complete! ! ! ! ! ! ! ! !"

-Frederik Bender
+By Frederik Bender

 The original story in German can be found here: https://auvc-archive.blogspot.com/2020/07/auvc-nachrichten-vol-92-march-1998.html